 What do you mean by a "Running Partner" and "Squads"?

 Running Partners and Squads are classmates who meet together regularly to set goals and hold each other accountable for meeting those goals.
 Running Partners encourage and inspire each other by asking good questions, listening and providing affirmation.

 We seek first and foremost to learn in community and through hands-on learning.
 Starting around age seven, some core skills learning takes place with high quality online programs that equip students to better engage in the amazing project-based learning that happens at Evergreen.

 Our Kindergarten and first graders have minimal technology in the classroom.
 Individualized learning goals are regularly established and tracked with squads and guides.
 A student-created Internet Use Policy ensures technology tools are used appropriately.
 Cell phones must be kept on silent in bags and not used during school.
 If you have questions on the subject of meaningful tech use at Evergreen, please reach out!

 Does Evergreen serve special needs children?

-We are not trained to serve children with serious learning disabilities, but have been able to serve young heroes with dyslexia if they receive special training outside of school in addition to our program.
+We are not trained to serve children with serious learning disabilities, but have been able to serve children with dyslexia if they receive special training outside of school in addition to our program.
 Evergreen's flexible approach to learning is a great fit for many kids who need something different than the traditional school environment.
 Students who have trouble sitting still through a standard school day often flourish in our classroom, which provides space for breaks, comfortable and flexible seating, and room for individual self-regulation.